akhikhl/unpuzzle/README.md

 in the version control system, everybody authorized to see the sources effectively gets he credentials to upload to your maven repository.

-A healthy alternative would be to use the last option - to store user name and password in "init.gradle" script outside of the project.
+A healthy decision would be to use the last option - store user name and password in "init.gradle" script outside of the project.
 See more information about init scripts in [official gradle documentation](http://www.gradle.org/docs/current/userguide/init_scripts.html).